jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Days from the big night, a family home was turned into a violated, thieved, unlivable space.

 Yet, while listening to the parents, it was clear they only cared one thing.
-It wasn't the arduous police and insurance paperwork, or the correct market value of their family heirlooms.
+It wasn't relief from the arduous police and insurance paperwork, or the correct market value of their family heirlooms.
 Their pain was only for their kids lost Christmas.

 Time to fight the Grinch and spread some cheer!

 So, instead of the typical hotel stay, I got them a fully furnished condo and had it decorated for Christmas.
 I also expedited the claim payments to quickly replace their stolen presents.

 Within a few days, the family had warm bedrooms, full kitchen, glistening tree, wrapped gifts, even milk and cookies for the big guy.
-Everything they needed to inspire Hallmark memories.
-It felt like I helped create the ending of _Home Alone 2_ when the McCallister family woke up to many presents in their Plaza hotel room.
+Everything needed to make Hallmark memories.
+In fact, it felt like I helped create the ending of _Home Alone 2_ when the McCallister family woke up to many presents in their Plaza hotel room.

 The parents were very grateful.
 They even congratulated me on my recent promotion: "I can see why you got it" was really nice to hear.

-I received so much thanks because by getting them a home, their kids never stopped believing Santa could find them on Christmas Eve.
+I received so much thanks because by getting them a home, their kids never stopped believing Santa would find them on Christmas Eve.

 Not all claims ended so well.
 I must admit I cherish this one.

 The point of this story is, however, somewhat different.
 As we journey to better solve our problems by updating our self-identity, I want to put you in a unique frame of mind.
-To step away from the fighting so prevalent in our politics, or the angst of everyday life.
+One far away from the fighting so prevalent in our politics, or the angst of every day life.
 I want you to remember the childish glee you had when holding a present.

 It could be your birthday, graduation, or favorite holiday.
-Whichever memory is your most precious, I invite you to embrace the feeling.
-Because there's another one waiting for you.
+Whichever memory is your most precious, I invite you to embrace the feeling it gives you.

-It's time to wake up and run downstairs to see the gift.
+Because it's time to wake up and run downstairs to see something made just for you.
 It is wrapped in silver and gold with your name elegantly written in deep black ink.

-As you lift it into the air, you clench it with a hug.
-Soon you tear apart the bow and wrapping paper, and toss open the box with pure unbridled joy.
+As you lift it into the air, you clench it with a hug, tear apart the bow and wrapping paper, and toss open the box with pure unbridled joy.
 You can't wait to embrace the wonders of something entirely new.

-Inside this present, you discover:
+The box is labelled "Game of Life".
+Inside you discover:

-Sand clock, board game, modeling compound, and booklet.
-Now you wonder: How do these four seemingly ordinary objects reshape human identity and unite us against our common enemy?
+Sand clock, board game, modeling clay, scoreboard, and booklet.
+Now you wonder: How do these seemingly ordinary objects reshape human identity and unite us against our common enemy?

 Infected with curiosity, you pick up the booklet, and...

-## Chapter 2—The Rules to the Game
+## Chapter 2—Booklet: The Rules to the Game

 You pick up the booklet and flip to its first page.

 It starts off with "Imagine you are a person in a perfectly flat world.
 A land where everything is two-dimensional."
-As you continue reading you learn of a 2D existence is like an avatar living on a computer screen.
+As you continue reading you learn a 2D existence is like an avatar living on a computer screen.
 You can move left, right, up, or down, but never can you jump out from the screen.

 Because in this world, there's no height.

 In this 2D reality, avatars are like magnets on a fridge, bumper cars on a track, or cookie cutters on a baker's table.
 Only able to move two ways, a person would have to feel an object to know about it.
-Everything person and thing are just outlines of various polygons.
+Every person and thing are just outlines of various polygons.

 Four angles make a square, five a pentagon, six a hexagon, and so forth into great variety.
 To these creatures, we 3D entities would appear as merely passing through their 2D world, appearing first as a point, then growing into a curved weird shape, then shrinking back to a point again.

-This booklet says it takes this idea from "Flatland: A Romance of Many Dimensions".
+This booklet takes this idea from "Flatland: A Romance of Many Dimensions".
 Written by Edwin A. Abbott, that book popularized dimensional thinking and is often used in mathematics, philosophy, and science education like this booklet to get people to think of totally alien environments.

 By bringing us into a 2D world, Abbott makes us feel lost.
 Learning about Flatland opens the door for us to see our reality differently and thereby better question and understand our own existence.

-We sometimes experience this feeling of being lost in our everyday lives too.
+We sometimes experience this feeling of being lost in our every day lives too.

 Once, I wanted to enjoy some back country open roads.
 I thought I was going north and would inevitably hit the highway.
 Driving alone, windows down, with no phone coverage, and no maps or compass, I had a blast.
 I was actually going east and hit nothing.
 Standing outside the beater car with little gas was quite disorienting and somewhat scary as night fell.